-Be prepared to see a lot of color and whimsy at the fourth annual Decorative Concrete LIVE! during the World of Concrete Feb.
+Prepare yourself to see a lot of color and whimsy at the fourth annual Decorative Concrete LIVE! during the World of Concrete Feb.
 4-7, 2020 in Las Vegas.
-On the flip side, also be prepared to appreciate the subtleties and sophistication the same material can offer.
+On the flip side, also prepare yourself to appreciate the subtleties and sophistication the same material can offer.

 “This year we’re going to take decorative concrete beyond simply replicating the finishes you see on buildings in places such as downtown Chicago to something new and exciting that will get WOC attendees amped up about the possibilities concrete has to offer,” says Bent Mikkelsen, publisher of Concrete Decor magazine and the driving force behind Decorative Concrete LIVE!

-“We intend to challenge the products that people traditionally use as building finishes by offering decorative concrete finishes that will have everyone at the show talking,” he says.
-And, contrary to what some might believe, these finishes will not be one-offs that can only be created by skilled artisans with decades of experience.
+“We intend to challenge the products that people traditionally use as building finishes.
+We will offer decorative concrete finishes that will have everyone at the show talking,” he says.
+And, contrary to what some might believe, these finishes will not be one-offs that can only skilled artisans with decades of experience can create.

 “We’re going to show how more contractors can be extremely productive with these gorgeous finishes by amping them out and moving on to the next project.
-We’ll be focusing on repeatability, productivity, sustainability and energy efficiency — surefire ways to get the job done, wow your clients, sell more product and make more money.”
+We’ll focus on repeatability, productivity, sustainability and energy efficiency.
+These surefire ways to do the job, wow your clients, sell more product and make more money.”

-Manufacturers’ representatives and artisans will demonstrate the many facets of concrete, from pumping lightweight cementitious materials on commercial facades to installing landscape scenes on vertical exteriors with easy-to-use stencils.
+Manufacturers’ representatives and artisans will demonstrate the many facets of concrete.
+This will range from pumping lightweight cementitious materials on commercial facades to installing landscape scenes on vertical exteriors with easy-to-use stencils.

 “The demonstrations you’ll see this year are aimed to make us increasingly more competitive with others in the construction trade,” Mikkelsen says.
 “They’ll take us beyond simply replicating masonry, brick and bark.
 Be prepared for provocative.”